v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/07_0501-Create and deploy device profiles.md

 ### Scenario

-A. Datum Corporation’s has decided to manage all developers in the company using Azure Active Directory (Azure AD) and Intune.
-You have been asked to evaluate the solutions that would enable the developers to work effectively and securely on Windows 10 devices managed by Intune and Azure AD.
-The head of the developer department, Brenda Mueller, has volunteered to help you test and evaluate the solution and provide feedback.
-She has also given you some initial requirements that must be included in the configuration of Intune:
+A. Datum Corporation’s has decided to manage all members of the HR department in the company using Azure Active Directory (Azure AD) and Intune.
+You have been asked to evaluate the solutions that would enable the users to work effectively and securely on Windows 10 devices managed by Intune and Azure AD.
+Diego Siciliani from the HR department, has volunteered to help you test and evaluate the solution and provide feedback.
+He has also given you some initial requirements that must be included in the configuration of Intune:

 •	It should not be possible to access Gaming or Privacy in the Settings app.
 •	The C:\DevProjects folder should be excluded from Windows Defender.